 Rather confusingly Bitcoin Core shows transaction and block hashes as little-endian hex rather than the big-endian the rest of the world uses for SHA256. python-bitcoinlib provides the convenience functions x() and lx() in bitcoin.core to convert from big-endian and little-endian hex to raw bytes to accomodate this.
 In addition see b2x() and b2lx() for conversion from bytes to big/little-endian hex.

 While not always good style, it's often convenient for quick scripts if

-See `examples/` directory.
+examples/ directory.
 For instance this example creates a transaction

 spending a pay-to-script-hash transaction output:

 $ PYTHONPATH=. examples/spend-pay-to-script-hash-txout.py <hex-encoded transaction>

 Selecting the chain to use